ankitDev-git/overview/README.md

 # Work Overview

-### Updating soon...
+### Soon uploading Artifacts

-Because of currently occupied in development, work overview will be available by 29, June 2021.
+Because of currently occupied in development, artifacts will be available by 29, June 2021.